dative9/dative9/dative 9: about.md

 ### **Languages:** ###

 > <i> 　　**native language:** English
-<br> 　　**learnt some, but far from fluent (not currently actively trying to master):** Chinese Mandarin, Japanese, French, Spanish, Classical Greek & Russian
 <br> 　　**currently learning (or at least attempting to):** Latin & German </i>